vkvikaskmr/rails7_demo_by_dhh/README.md

     ```

 * WIP
-  - Active storage not working with turbo streams.
-Need to check
+  - ~~Active storage not working with turbo streams.
+Need to check~~ I was able to figure this out.
+Need to add default_url_options in the config.
+See this [commit](https://github.com/vkvikaskmr/rails7_demo_by_dhh/commit/62cbd6bffa1ddd220205fa97014ab2d7ef0bf46a)

 * Intalling bootstrap with rails 7 and importmaps.
 Found the simplest version which works with the default rails setup - sprockets and importmaps.
     - install bootstrap and sassc-rails gems in your broject